PrestaShop/docs/development/components/database/objectmodel.md

 #### Validation rules reference

 Several validation rules are available for your ObjectModel fields.
-Please refer to the Validate class of PrestaShop [here](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/Validate.php) for a complete list.
+[Please refer to the Validate class of PrestaShop](https://github.com/PrestaShop/PrestaShop/blob/8.0.x/classes/Validate.php) for a complete list.

 ## Basic usage of an ObjectModel managed entity